loning/universe/theories/scientific_explanations.md

 ```

 The **classicalization process** can be analogized to **wavefunction collapse** in quantum measurement, determining a specific result from multiple possibilities.

+#### Black Hole Physics Explanation

+The core definition of Quantum-Classical Dualism (version 9.2) "all observers are black holes" has a profound resonance with modern black hole physics research:

+1. **Black Hole Absorption Process** - In physics, black holes absorb matter and energy into the event horizon; in Quantum-Classical Dualism, this corresponds to the process of observing a classical domain from quantum information.

+2. **Black Hole Radiation Process** - Hawking radiation theory suggests that black holes release radiation, eventually evaporating; in Quantum-Classical Dualism, this corresponds to the process of returning classical information to the quantum domain.

+3. **Black Hole Information Paradox** - The black hole information paradox in physics questions whether information is lost in a black hole; Quantum-Classical Dualism resolves this paradox through the bidirectional process of classicalization and quantumization, with information converting between the classical domain and quantum domain of a black hole observer, maintaining overall conservation.

+4. **Black Hole Entropy** - Bekenstein's entropy formula suggests that black hole entropy is proportional to the area of its event horizon; in Quantum-Classical Dualism, this corresponds to the law of total conservation of classical entropy and classical knowledge with observer dimension (event horizon size).

 #### Thermodynamics Explanation